-As an added bonus, kitchen handles and knobs make it possible to prevent your cabinets from taking on the mess that often accompanies making delicious meals.
+As an added bonus, handles and knobs make it possible to prevent your cabinets from taking on the mess that often accompanies making delicious meals.
 This is a vital factor because preventing oils and other substances from having direct contact with your cabinets will allow them to last longer and retain their appearance.

-Choosing between Kitchen Handles and Knobs
+Choosing between Handles and Knobs

-DR Design & Remodel stocks a comprehensive line of kitchen knobs and pulls to ensure that you're able to get hardware that perfectly suits your needs!
+DR Design & Remodel displays a comprehensive line of knobs and pulls to ensure that you're able to get hardware that perfectly suits your needs!
 This means that you just need to decide between a knob or handle pull style before you get started.
 Fortunately, there are no hard and fast rules that you need to be concerned about, but we do have some suggestions.

 Knobs are a good choice for most cabinet doors, but it will be easier to go with a pull handle for large pantry or pull-out doors.
 It is also recommended to choose a handle pull for all of your drawers because this is the most simplistic method for opening one.
 Keep in mind that dishes, pots and pans can get heavy, and handles have the advantage of distributing the weight through your entire hand instead of just your fingertips.